Arts Education Institute

 - Curriculum development

-- Hands-on art and music workshops
+- Art, choral and music workshops

 Classes